seqscope/NovaScope/docs/execute.md

 ## 1 Preliminary Steps

 Executing a dry run is a critical initial step.
-It verifies that your config_job.yaml is properly configured and outlines the necessary jobs to be executed.
-Additionally, you can use dot -Tpdf to create a rule graph that visually represents the structure of the workflow.
+It verifies that your `config_job.yaml` is properly configured and outlines the necessary jobs to be executed.

+Additionally, you can use dot -Tpdf to create a rule graph that visually represents the structure of the workflow or a DAG (Directed Acyclic Graph) to view all jobs and their actual dependency structure.
 ```
 # Paths
 smk_dir="<path_to_NovaScope_repo>"    # Replace <path_to_NovaScope_repo> with the path to the NovaScope repository